rstefan1/bimodal-multicast/README.md

  - [ ] circular message buffer
  - [ ] more details about protocol in readme

+## Contributing

+We welcome all contributions in the form of new issues for feature requests, bugs or even pull requests.

 ## License

 This project is licensed under Apache 2.0 license.
 Read the [LICENSE](LICENSE) file